lukaspalm/rocklib/README.md

 - Pinouts for all versions
 - Pin-control without depending on gpiod
 - Finding members of the community for testing on new versions
-- Pin control by editing export and pin/value.txt (very slow, but functional)
+- Pin control with SYSfs innerface

 &nbsp;